Usually, viruses are detected in the urine in three ways:

-Depending on the infection, further transmission through urine can be more or less important.
-Essential ways and means are:
+Depending on the infection, further transmission by urine can be more or less important.
+Essential ways are:

 - Lubrication infection

-– Inhalation of the urine aerosol during urination (droplet infection)
+- Inhalation of the urine aerosol during urication (droplet infection)

-– Drying and spreading of the viruses via the air
+- Drying and spreading of viruses via the air

-In the case of animal viruses, these are transmitted by contact with the urine of host animals or by inhalation of the dried-up host urine.
-For example, in hantaviruses and arena viruses.
+In the case of animal viruses, these are transmitted by contact with the urine of host animals or by inhalation of the dried host.
+For example hantaviruses and arena viruses.

 With regard to corona viruses (MERS-CoV, e.g. COVID-19, SARS), there are indeed case reports in which viral RNA of MERS-CoV has been found in the respiratory tract, blood, urine and stool.
 Although the MERS corona virus is particularly prevalent in the lower respiratory tract, small amounts of virus have been detected in these samples.
-In recent studies on COVID-19 patients, an influence on kidney function was also found in certain patient groups, including acute kidney damage and proteinuria.
-The link is currently being investigated in more detail in studies – especially which groups are particularly at risk.
+Recent studies of COVID-19 patients have also shown an impact on kidney function in certain patient groups, including acute kidney damage and proteinuria.
+Currently, the connection is being examined in more detail in studies – especially which groups are particularly at risk.

-With regard to Medipee Technology, there is no concrete test for these viruses available yet.
+With regard to Medipee Technology, there is still no concrete test for these viruses.
 This is part of development work.
-However, the pandemic spread of fever-causing viruses could be monitored by measuring the urine temperature across the country.
+However, the nationwide measurement of urine temperature would make it possible to monitor the pandemic spread of fever-causing viruses.
 Infection nests could thus be located at an early stage.
-If a correlation of positive values in the urine of albumin, erythrocytes, leukocytes and COVID-19 is confirmed in certain patient groups, urine monitoring via the Medipee system could also be a suitable approach.
+If the association of positive values in the urine of albumin, erythrocytes, leukocytes and COVID-19 is confirmed in certain patient groups, urine monitoring via the Medipee System would also be an effective approach.